-In the western world, Baby-Boomers are the first generation to grow up with the television.
+In the western world, Baby-Boomers are the first generation to grow up with television.

-Born after the 2nd World War, they are the second largest generation in Western history (74.9 million of them in the 2015) after the Millennials.
+Born after the 2nd World War, they are the second-largest generation in Western history (74.9 million of them in 2015) after the Millennials.

 In North America and Western Europe, Baby-Boomers are widely associated with privilege, as many grew up in a time of widespread government subsidies in post-war housing and education, and increasing affluence.

 As a group, they were the wealthiest, and the first generation to grow up genuinely expecting the world to improve with time.

 In 2004, the UK Baby-Boomers held 80% of the UK’s wealth and bought 80% of all top-of-the-range cars, 80% of cruises, and 50% of skincare products.

 However, not all Boomers are made equal.
 Boomers are bounded into two segments:

 These Boomers had good economic opportunities and were largely optimistic about the potential for the future and their own lives.
 They came of age during the Vietnam War era and Civil Rights movements.